7 Tips to Help Working Parents During the Evolving Pandemic

 I know that it is difficult at times to feel hopeful when the world just feels like the world – your world – is going to hell and in a handbasket.
 I get it.
 I’ve been there.
 Many times.

-The problem with how history as it is presented, is very much what we see on the ten o’clock news – “If it bleeds, it leads.”
+The problem with how history is presented, is very much what we see on the ten o’clock news – “If it bleeds, it leads.”
 We rarely see reports about all the good in the world whether it is a parent comforting another parent, volunteers helping the needy or the small daily acts of generosity and humanity that truly are being done out there in the world.

 But what I have learned from history, is that there are going to be those times when life can be particularly challenging.
-Clearly, almost all of us are sharing in that experience.
+Clearly, almost all of us are sharing that experience.
 It is easy to feel down and discouraged.
 Sometimes I feel that way myself.

 What helps me at times like this is using all of the tips I have outlined above for you.
 It also helps to know that the arc of history teaches us the following: there have been bad times and good times.
 You may not feel comforted by that right now, but please know that history teaches us that the good times far outweigh the bad.